No matter what kind of guitar you play, changing the strings is an essential practice to master.

 - tweezer

-- a guitar tuner (optional)
+- guitar tuner (optional)

 Remove the old strings: